How Much Does the Average American Pay in Taxes?

 The U.S. Tax Wedge

-The Tax Foundation reported in May 2019 that the U.S. tax wedge was 29.6% in 2018.
-But as flinch-worthy as that might sound, it’s still less than the OECD average for all countries, which was 36.1% in the same year.
-And the U.S. tax wedge is actually down 2.2% from 2017 due to the Tax Cuts and Jobs Act (TCJA).
+The Tax Foundation reported in May 2020 that the U.S. tax wedge was 29.8% in 2019.
+But as flinch-worthy as that might sound, it’s still less than the OECD average for all countries, which was 36% in the same year.
+And the U.S. tax wedge is rose by 0.2% from 2018 but remains about 2 percentage points lower than prior to the Tax Cuts and Jobs Act (TCJA).

 The “Tax Wedge” vs. “Actual Taxes Paid”